-- Provide location and specifications for all service infrastructure on detailed Infrastructure Plan. - Aside from solar panels, solar hot water systems and unpainted metal rainwater tanks, all external fixtures must be screened from the street and pedestrian walkways. - Locate your rainwater tanks in a suitable location that addresses LDP setback requirements and doesn't interfere with solar gain to indoor and outdoor living spaces. - Situate rainwater tank to facilitate overflow to stormwater drainage.
+- Provide location and specifications for all service infrastructure on detailed Infrastructure Plan. - Aside from solar panels, solar hot water systems and unpainted metal rainwater tanks, all external fixtures must be screened from the street and pedestrian walkways. - Locate your rainwater tanks in a suitable location that addresses LDP setback requirements and doesn't interfere with solar gain to indoor and outdoor living spaces. - Situate rainwater tank to facilitate overflow to stormwater drainage and indicate the method (piped or overland flow) and destination (street or community garden drainage).